 Ask anyone from Martinique about their favourite beach and they will most likely say Les Salines.
 This local favourite is also the most visited beach in Martinique, attracting at least a million visitors every year.

-It’s glistening white sand, swaying palm trees and turquoise waters are just among the reasons why people keep coming back.
+Its glistening white sand, swaying palm trees and turquoise waters are just some of the reasons why people keep coming back.

-The area also has a variety of restaurants close by, where you can enjoy a meal after having fun in the sun.
+The area also has a variety of restaurants close by, where you can enjoy a meal as well as having fun in the sun.

-The best time to visit is from early morning until before noon, where the water is at its calmest and you can enjoy a relaxing swim or stroll along the shore.
+The best time to visit is from early morning until before noon, when the water is at its calmest and you can enjoy a relaxing swim or stroll along the shore.

 3. Basse Pointe, Martinique